 Catch Me If EU Can: How RT and Sputnik Evade EU Content Bans

-It has been well documented that Russian state media outlets have developed various ways to circumvent EU sanctions to continue reaching audiences in Europe.
-This often includes the use of mirror sites—identical copies of Russian state media website [...]
+That Russian state media outlets have developed varied ways to circumvent EU sanctions to continue reaching audiences in Europe is well documented.
+The methods often include the use of mirror sites, or identical copies of Russian state media website [...]

 Taming the Rising Lion: Alignment of Iranian, Russian, and Chinese Narratives on the Israel-Iran Conflict

-Dubbing it “Operation Rising Lion”, Israel has launched widespread airstrikes across Iran, hitting key nuclear facilities and killing several military commanders and intensifying decades of hostility between Tehran and Tel Aviv.
-Given Iran’s long-st [...]
+Dubbing it “Operation Rising Lion”, Israel has launched widespread airstrikes across Iran, hitting key nuclear facilities and killing several military commanders and intensifying decades of hostilities between Tehran and Tel Aviv.
+Given Iran’s long- [...]

 Russia’s Messages in English and Spanish Differ on Los Angeles Protests, Krystyna Sikora and Peter Benzoni Tell Factchequeado (in Spanish)